samelhousseini/km-openai/README.md

     </p>
     <br/>

-1. Update the .env in VS Code with the 5 settings you got out of Step #3 from the Outputs section.
+1. Update the .env in VS Code with the 5 settings you got out of the previous step from the Outputs section.
 And one additional setting (COG_SEARCH_CUSTOM_FUNC) you can get from the Azure Portal or from VS Code as detailed below:
    * Cognitive Search settings: COG_SEARCH_ENDPOINT endpoint and COG_SEARCH_ADMIN_KEY primary key (2 settings)
    * Cognitive Services settings: COG_SERV_ENDPOINT endpoint and COG_SERV_KEY primary key (2 settings)
    * Blob Connection String KB_BLOB_CONN_STR (1 setting)